Cache-Aided Interference Management in Partially Connected Linear Networks: Basic Achievable Scheme for Small Transmitter Cache Size

-Now, we proceed to consider the delivery of subfiles in the general $(K+L-1)\times K$ partially connected network.
-We divide the total subfiles to be delivered, $\{W_i^{\textrm{need}}\}_{i=0}^{K-1}$, into $L$ groups according to the size of $Q$ of the subfiles.
-Each group $r$, for $r=|Q|\in[L-1]^+$, contains $KL\binom{L-1}{r}$ subfiles.
-Each group of subfiles is delivered individually in the time division manner.
-In what follows, we present the detailed delivery strategy for an arbitrary group $r$, for $r\in [L-1]^+$.

-Similar to Example 1, to ensure that each transmitter is connected to $L$ receivers, we introduce virtual receivers to transform the network into the \emph{expanded} partially connected linear IN.
-Each virtual receiver adopts the same cache placement strategy as an actual receiver, but does not send any content request.
-In the expanded network, each subfile desired by one actual receiver is cached in $r$ (virtual) receivers connecting to the same transmitter as this actual receiver.
-Coded multicasting gain via XOR combining can thus be exploited among the $r+1$ receivers.
+Now, we proceed to consider the delivery strategy in the general $(K+L-1)\times K$ partially connected linear network.
+Following Example \ref{example linear alignment delivery}, to ensure that each transmitter is connected to $L$ receivers, we introduce $2L-2$ virtual receivers to transform the network into the \emph{expanded} partially connected linear interference network.
+Each virtual receiver adopts the same CC strategy as an actual receiver, but does not send any content request.
+In the expanded network, each subfile desired by one actual receiver is cached in $q$ (virtual) receivers connecting to the same transmitter as this actual receiver.
+Coded multicasting gain via XOR combining can thus be exploited among these $q+1$ receivers.
 The detailed generation of the expanded network and coded multicast messages is shown in Algorithm \ref{algorithm 1}.